API Reference

 Introduction

-In mail2many it is possible to store own pages for opt-in confirmations and unsubscriptions for an account.
-The aim is for a subscriber to be able to confirm and unsubscribe in a familiar environment.
+In mail2many it is possible to store own pages for opt-in confirmations, unsubscriptions and errors for an account.
+The aim is for a subscriber to be able to confirm, unsubscribe and see errors in a familiar environment.

 Confirmation page